-I remember buying my first pair of Andrew Christian underwear a couple of years ago.
+I remember buying my first pair of Andrew Christian underwear.
 I was in Berlin on a romantic mini-break with a boyfriend, we were browsing in the famous Bruno’s sex shop in Schöneberg.

-It was a bit of an honor to speak to the man behind the briefs: American designer Andrew Christian.
+It was a bit of an honour to speak to the man behind the briefs: American designer, Andrew Christian.

-When did you realize that underwear was your thing?
+When did you realise that underwear was your thing?

 Actually underwear was the last category I added into the line.
 I had been designing sportswear and swimwear for years prior to adding underwear into the line.
 Underwear did take off fast and now this is the category many people associate with the brand.

 The technology of underwear seems to be something that you’ve successfully explored.
 Concepts such as ‘anti-muffin top’, ‘flashback’ and ‘show-it’ have changed the game for men’s underwear.
 Were you confident that men would respond positively to these developments?